Absence of local conserved charges of the Fredkin spin chain and its truncated versions: Absence of general k -local conserved charges

+This $k$-local charge has zero coefficient because of the illegal boundary sequences.
+Therefore the charge in Eq. (\ref{row2_additional}) has zero coefficient.
+With similar method, we can omit the contribution of commutators with structure similar to Eq. (\ref{row2_additional}).

-Here the charge in Eq. (\ref{row2_1}) is $k$-local; charge in Eq. (\ref{row2_2}) is $(k-1)$-local; charges in Eq. (\ref{row2_3})-(\ref{row2_4}) are $(k-2)$-local.
-The charge in Eq. (\ref{row2_3}) is identical to the charge in Eq. (\ref{row1_3}).
+We further notice that the charge in Eq. (\ref{row2_3}) is identical to the charge in Eq. (\ref{row1_3}).
 We can iteratively find the charges connected to the charge in Eq. (\ref{row2_4}).
 Eventually we obtain a series of connected charges therefore a set of equations of their coefficients.
 See Tables \ref{odd k sequence of commutators 1} and \ref{odd k sequence of commutators 2}.
-Note that in the last row, we omit a commutator $X_{j+k-5}X\to Z_{j+k-4}XX\mathcal{\overline{A}}\cdots \mathcal{\overline{A}} Z_{j+2k-6}$ since the corresponding charge can be shown to have the zero coefficient via the same procedure applied to the charge in Eq. (\ref{odd_special_charge}).

 Next we denote $q_{m,n}$ as the coefficient of the charge located in the $m$-th row and $n$-th column of the Tables \ref{odd k sequence of commutators 1} and \ref{odd k sequence of commutators 2}.
 For example,